Three Books You Need to Read in 2020

 Loonshots: How to Nurture the Crazy Ideas That Win Wars, Cure Diseases, and Transform Industries

 In Loonshots, Bahcall considers a new approach to the mysteries of group behaviour that challenges all that we thought we knew about nurturing radical breakthroughs.
 As a physicist and entrepreneur, he is able to use models to explain complex ideas with simplicity.
 Ranging from the spread of flames in forests to the chase for psychological militants on the web, and accounts of cheats and masters and lords, he shows how this new sort of science encourages us to comprehend the conduct of organisations and the destiny of domains.
 Loonshots distills these experiences into exercises for creatives, business people, and visionaries all over the world.

 Finessin’ Finances: The Refreshingly Entertaining Guide to Personal Finances

 It’s an obvious fact that all things money-related can be exhausting and a bit confusing.
 If you are like most people, you may have found yourself on Google, searching for information on finance topics or just trying to familiarise yourself with financial jargon.
 You have probably done this only to discover “resources” and more jargon-filled articles apparently written in a foreign language.
 Now is the perfect opportunity to turn the tables.
 Finessin’ Finances is a refreshingly engaging book that spreads different fund subjects in a manner that guarantees there’s no shortage of chuckles or knowledge gained.

-(P.S: This guidebook goes hand-in-hand with our Financial Management Fundamentals short course!)
+(P.S: This guidebook goes hand-in-hand with our Financial Analysis for Investment Digital Programme!)